jdbedics/clu-msclin-thesis-handbook/01-checklist.Rmd

 The development of the literature review begins during the fall of the first year during PSYC 564 Advanced Research Methods.
 The literature review will become the "introduction" section of the final thesis paper.
 The literature review demonstrates the student's mastery of the literature surrounding the *problem* to be addressed by the thesis.

 Initial drafts, such as that from PSYC 564, are 10-12 pages in length.
 The development of the literature review is, however, ongoing throughout the two years of the program until the final draft is submitted on May 1st of the second year.
 The typical length of a *complete* literature review is between **20-40 pages** long but there is no maximum length.

+**Due**:

-**Due**: December 15th, First year (First Major Draft); May 15th, end of first year (Second Major Draft); May 1st, end of second year (Final Draft)
+  1. December 15th, first year (First Major Draft);
+  2. May 15th, end of first year (Second Major Draft);
+  3. May 1st, end of second year (Final Draft).

 ___